PatelUtkarsh/Alfred-Workflow-Upload-S3/README.md

 This workflow helps you upload screenshot in your clipboard or local disk to oracle object-storage using s3 compatible API and put the public url of the image to your clipboard.

+Oracle offers [always free 10gb object-storage](https://www.oracle.com/cloud/free/#always-free) which is plenty.

+Using tinypng api will reduce screenshot size drastically and help enduser save bandwidth.

 ## Overview

 This workflow is written in Python and used Boto3 as AWS client to upload files.

 Upload clipboard image directly or upload a file.

 [![Watch the video](https://s.utkarshpatel.com/video-placeholder-hinP7.png)](https://s.utkarshpatel.com/screenshot-workflow-encoded-4E1b7.mp4)